govlawtech/dva-sop-api/README.md

 * Where a veteran has a service history including multiple service branches (eg, Army and RAN), the entire history is taken into account in determining whether the Reasonable Hypothesis or Balance of Probabilities SoP applies.

-* The number of days of operational service in a given interval is the number of whole elapsed days, rounded up to the nearest day.
+* The number of days of operational service in a given interval is the number of whole elapsed 24 hour periods, rounded up to the nearest day.
 This takes account of time zones, daylight saving and leap seconds etc.